clue/reactphp-multicast/README.md

 $ composer require clue/multicast-react:~1.0
 ```

+This project aims to run on any platform and thus does not require any PHP
+extensions and supports running on legacy PHP 5.3 through current PHP 7+ and
+HHVM.
+It's *highly recommended to use PHP 7+* for this project.

 ## Tests

 To run the test suite, you first need to clone this repo and then install all